coleifer/peewee/docs/peewee/orm_utils.rst

       :param file_obj: File-like object to read data from.
       :param bool strict: Whether to store values for columns that do not already exist on the table.
       :param str encoding: File encoding.
+      :param bool iso8601_datetimes: Decode datetimes and dates from ISO 8601 format.
+      :param bool base64_bytes: Decode BLOB field-data from base64.
+By default hex is assumed.
       :param kwargs: Arbitrary parameters for import-specific functionality.

       Import data from a file into ``table``.
 If ``strict=False`` (default),